ahoward/mongoid-fts/README.md

 ````

-the implementation is has only a work around for pagination, see
+the implementation has a temporary work around for pagination, see

   https://groups.google.com/forum/#!topic/mongodb-user/2hUgOAN4KKk